LucyNguyen/EDropdownList/README.md

     dropdownList.dropdownMaxHeight(150)

-You can also change the default color of it by calling one of these methods:
+The default color can be changed by calling one of these methods:

     dropdownColor(backgroundColor:, selectedColor:, textColor:)
     dropdownColor(backgroundColor:, buttonColor:, selectedColor:, textColor:)

+You also need to provide the up and down arrow images, please check the sample project for more details.

 To get the selected value in the list, set delegate and implement this method: